edbeeching/godot_rl_agents/docs/ADV_STABLE_BASELINES_3.md

 ```

 ### Custom environments and additional arguments:
-This part is a bit more specific, and is used primerily for Custom Godot Environments.
+This part is a bit more specific, and is used primarily for Custom Godot Environments.

 > OBSERVATION: The following example focuses on how to change the **starting_level** using additional command line arguments.
 >
-> You can also use commind line arguments to:
+> You can also use command line arguments to:
 > * change the **game_difficulty**
 > * change the **starting_character**
 > * load a custom **game_state**
 > * update any other variable before the game starts

 Let's say you have a Godot Environment with multiple levels and want to set the **starting_level** before the simulation starts.
-All you need to do is to pass **starting_level** as a argument, when instantiating a `StableBaselinesGodotEnv` along with the value you want to pass to Godot and you're good to go.
+All you need to do is to pass **starting_level** as an argument, when instantiating a `StableBaselinesGodotEnv` along with the value you want to pass to Godot and you're good to go.
 Here's an example in python:

 ```python
 from godot_rl.wrappers.stable_baselines_wrapper import StableBaselinesGodotEnv